Miss World 1993

 Miss World 1993, the 43rd edition of the Miss World pageant, was held on 27 November 1993 at the Sun City Entertainment Centre in Sun City, South Africa.
-It was the second time that the Miss World pageant was held in the South Africa.The pageant attracted 81 contestants from all over the world.
+It was the second staging of the Miss World pageant in South Africa.The pageant secured 81 contestants from all over the world.
 This is the second consecutive staging of the pageant in Sun City.

-The winner was Lisa Hanna of Jamaica.
-She was crowned by Julia Kourotchkina of Russia.
+At the end of the event, Lisa Hanna of Jamaica was crowned Miss World 1993 by the previous winner, Julia Kourotchkina of Russia.
 She became the third Jamaican to win Miss World since Carole Crawford in Miss World 1963 and Cindy Breakspeare in Miss World 1976.
+The first and second runners-up for this edition we're South Africa's Jacqueline Mofokeng and the Philippines' Ruffa Gutierrez.

 Selection of participants

 Replacements

 Miss Iceland 1993, Svala Björk Arnardóttir was replaced by her first runner up, Gudrun Rut Hreidarsdóttir due undisclosed reason.
 She went to Miss Universe 1994 instead.
 Anna Baychik of Russia unable to compete internationally due underage.

 Debuts, returns, and, withdrawals

 This edition marked the debut of the Czech Republic, Lithuania, and Slovakia and the return of Honduras and Zimbabwe; Zimbabwe last competed in 1982 and Honduras last competed in 1991.

 Czechoslovakia, (Note: Czechoslovakia split into the Czech Republic and Slovakia on 1 January 1993.)
 Greenland, Hungary, Seychelles, Ukraine and Zambia, withdrew from the competition.
 Rita Onisca Muresan of Romania withdrew from the competition due lack of sponsor.
 Iryna Barabash of Ukraine, she got married few months prior the Miss World pageant.

 China was supposed to participate for the first time in this edition through Pan Tao Wang-Yin, but this did not push through due to a problem with her visa.
 Wang-Yin participated in the next edition.
-Imela Nogic of Bosnia and Herzegovina, Sidorela Kola of Albania, and Lilia Uksvarava of Estonia also did not proceed in the competition for undisclosed reasons.
+Imela Nogic of Bosnia and Herzegovina, Sidorela Kola of Albania, and Lilia Uksvarav of Estonia also did not proceed in the competition for undisclosed reasons.
+Yugoslavia attempt tried to return in Miss World 1993 with Dragana Grahovac, winner of Miss Ju 1993 pageant under a new organization, but due the International sanctions against Yugoslavia by the Yugoslav Wars was denied participation until 1996 when the sanctions were lifted.